Perturbation Theory in the Minimally Extended Varying Speed of Light (meVSL) Model: Linear Perturbation Theory of the FLRW Metric in the meVSL Model

 \subsection{The Scalar-Vector-Tensor Decomposition}

 The scalar-vector-tensor (SVT) decomposition, introduced by Lifshitz \cite{Lifshitz46}, is a systematic method for separating different types of tensor perturbations.
-This method applies to both the metric and the energy-momentum tensor.
+This method is applicable to both the metric and the energy-momentum tensor.
 For a perturbed metric, it is expressed in terms of scalar components ($A, C$), a vector component ($B_i$), and a tensor component ($E_{ij}$).
-Using Helmholtz’s theorem, the decomposition enables the extraction of additional scalar and vector components from the perturbations.
-Similarly, the spatial component of the perturbed four-velocity, denoted by ($v_i$), can be decomposed into scalar and vector parts.
+Using Helmholtz’s theorem, the decomposition allows for the extraction of additional scalar and vector components from the perturbations.
+Similarly, the spatial component of the perturbed four-velocity, denoted by ($v_i$), can also be decomposed into scalar and vector parts.